A leading Early Parenting Centre

 Every year Tweddle’s specialised team of maternal and child health nurses, mothercraft nurses, social workers and early parenting practitioners provide support to over 4,000 families facing parenting challenges.

-Tweddle requires a health professional referral for our day stay and residential programs.
+You can either self refer to Tweddle or ask your health professional to complete a health professional referral for our day stay and residential programs.
 This ensures that we are providing the sort of wrap around services that connect families back to community supports.
 We offer day stay and residential programs, In Home services, MyTime, our peer support groups for parents of children with a disability, developmental delay or chronic illness, and parenting programs like Working Out Dads and Circle of Security.

 What is an Early Parenting Centre?